home-assistant/home-assistant.io/source/_components/insteon_plm.markdown

 ### {% linkable_title Customization %}

-The only configuration item that is absolutely necessary is the port so that Home Assistant can connect to the PLM.
+The only configuration item that is absolutely necessary is the port so that Home Assistant can connect to the INSTEON Modem.
 This will expose all the supported INSTEON devices which exist in the modem’s ALL-Link database.
 However, devices will only be shown by their INSTEON hex address (e.g., “1A.2B.3C”) which can be a bit unwieldy.
 As you link and unlink devices using the ‘Set’ buttons,